nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # FAQ
 <br>

-**Q**: How do I transfer my data to another Computer?<br>
+**Q** : How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClientCare home folder.
+**A** : Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClientCare home folder.

 <br>